-Astronauts after the trip say Earth is a lifeboat
+Astronauts after the trip: Earth is a lifeboat

 Published:

-Astronauts after the trip say Earth is a lifeboat
+Astronauts after the trip: Earth is a lifeboat

 Photo: Michael Wyke/AP/TT

-On Saturday night, the Orion space capsule splashed down in the Pacific Ocean, carrying the astronauts of the Artemis II expedition that has taken humans further into space than ever before.
+On Saturday night, the Orion space capsule splashed down in the Pacific Ocean.
+On board were the astronauts of the Artemis II expedition, which took humans farther into space than ever before.

-Barely a day later, the four astronauts now describe the journey as both challenging and bonding - but also say it has provided new perspectives.
+Barely a day later, the four astronauts described the journey as both challenging and unifying, and said it had provided new perspectives.

-"What impressed me was not necessarily just the Earth, but all the black emptiness around it.
-The Earth is just a lifeboat floating peacefully in the universe," says Christina Koch.
+"What impressed me was not just the Earth, but all the black emptiness around it," said Christina Koch.

 During the trip around the Moon, the crew saw, among other things, a solar eclipse and a meteorite impact.

-During the journey, which lasted just over nine days, the crew traveled farther from Earth than ever before, reaching approximately 406,800 kilometers and breaking the record for the farthest distance humans have ever traveled from Earth.
+During the journey, which lasted just over nine days, the crew broke the record for the farthest distance humans have ever traveled from Earth, reaching approximately 406,800 kilometers.

 NASA hopes to send humans to the lunar surface as early as 2028.